The best snorkeling spots in the world (2025 update)

 Raja Ampat, West Papua, Indonesia

-Why it’s unique: visit the largest coral atoll in the Caribbean and the famous Great Blue Hole
+Why it’s unique: Home to the Caribbean’s largest coral atoll and the famous Great Blue Hole

-Places to stay: Xanadu Island Resort, Weezie’s Ocean Front Hotel and Garden Cottages
+Places to stay: Xanadu Island Resort, Weezie’s Ocean Front Hotel & Garden Cottages

 San Pedro, Ambergris Caye, Belize